andrea-yao/blogsbyRStudio/content/authors/admin/_index.md

 title: Mabel Q. Yao
 ---

-Mabel Yao is a PhD student focusing on data science and machine learning and their applications in multiple domains, such as molecule representations for drug discovery and material discovery.
+Mabel Q. Yao is a PhD student, focusing on data science and machine learning and their applications in an interdeciplinary area including biochemistry, medicinal chemitry and quantum chemistry, focuing on tackling on task of molecule representations for machine learning, which can advance drug discovery, climate change, catalyst in energy, material discovery, etc.
 {style="text-align: justify;"}